Department of History

 Candidates for the MA in history are required to complete a minimum of 30 hours of course work with at least 24 hours in history.
 This will include:

-- 12 hours of history course work in the primary field of history.
+- 12 hours of history course work in a time/place field of history.

-- 6 hours of course work in the secondary field of history.
+- 6 hours of course work in a thematic/comparative field of history.

 - Students must demonstrate a reading knowledge of a foreign language appropriate to their research.
 Generally, the language requirement may be met by either of the following options: